Inferring biological processes with intrinsic noise from cross-sectional data: Methodology

-at every position $\mathbf{x}$.
-If the data is initialized such that $\nabla \log p_t(\mathbf{x}) \propto \mathbf{x}$, which is the case for an isotropic OU process initialized with an isotropic Gaussian initial condition, a solution of \cref{identify} is given by $\hat{\mathbf{h}}(\mathbf{x}) = \mathbf{K} \mathbf{x}$, for any skew-symmetric matrix $\mathbf{K}$.
+This equation can have multiple non-gradient solutions (see Appendix \ref{sec:recovery}).
+For instance, if $p_t(\mathbf{x})$ has radial symmetry in $\mathbf{x}$, any force field $\mathbf{h}(\mathbf{x}) = \mathbf{K} \mathbf{x}$, with $\mathbf{K}$ a skew-symmetric matrix, is a solution of Eq.~(\ref{identify}).
 This lack of uniqueness, referred to as the identifiability issue, has been of long standing concern in the analysis of single-cell RNA-seq data \cite{weinreb2018fundamental, hashimoto2016learning, coomer2022noise}.

-In statistical physics, the component of the force field $\mathbf{f}(\mathbf{x})$ that satisfies equation \cref{identify} in the limit $t \rightarrow \infty$ is referred to as the non-conservative force as it induces non-zero phase-space probability currents at steady-state \cite{gardiner2009stochastic}.
-The knowledge of such non-conservative forces is instrumental to accurately predict cell differentiation and cell reprogramming pathways \cite{wang2008potential, wang2011quantifying}.
+In statistical physics, the component of the force $\mathbf{f}(\mathbf{x})$ that satisfies equation Eq.~(\ref{identify}) in the limit $t \rightarrow \infty$ is referred to as the non-conservative force as it induces non-zero phase-space probability currents at steady-state \cite{gardiner2009stochastic}.
 The remaining part of the force is termed the conservative force and it alone balances the effect of diffusion.
-While the non-conservative force cannot be uniquely identified from the temporal evolution of the marginals (when \cref{identify} admits non-trivial solutions), the conservative force can always be inferred, even at a steady state.
-In summary, the identifiability issue is equivalent to the problem of identifying contributions to the force driving irreversible cycles in state-space.
+While the conservative force can always be inferred, even with data at steady state, the identifiability issue tells us that non-conservative forces may not be uniquely identifiable from the temporal evolution of the marginals.
+In fact, if the marginals do not evolve in time, the underlying non-conservative forces simply can't be recovered.
+This has consequences, because the knowledge of such non-conservative forces is instrumental to accurately predict cell differentiation and cell reprogramming pathways \cite{wang2008potential, wang2011quantifying}.

 To circumvent this ill-posedness, we choose to introduce an $\ell_2$-regularization on the Jacobian matrix of the inferred force field to the loss function which reads